 - With a focus on protecting the health of the kids, families, and health care workers at the ACH, we require all our staff to be fully vaccinated for COVID-19.

 We hope that in reading our job ad, you love who we are, what we do, and are inspired to apply for this role.
 While we work hard and have high expectations of ourselves, our strong work ethic is balanced by an enthusiastic sense of humor and the ability to have fun along the way.
 The entire team at the Foundation truly embraces the mission and vision to enhance care for children and families.
 Join us as we work towards achieving that vision.

 To be considered for this amazing opportunity, submit your resume along with a cover letter outlining what makes you our ideal candidate.
 Please include your compensation expectations for this role.

-Applications will be accepted until the close of business on September 10th, 2021.
+Applications will be accepted until the end of the day on October 21st, 2021.

 We thank all applicants for their interest and will contact those selected for interview.
 Please visit the Alberta Children’s Hospital Foundation website for further information about our team and organization.